Port of Churchill: Port operations

+Grain shipment

 From 1931 to 2016, the port typically was used for outgoing shipments of grain, usually from the Canadian Wheat Board.

 Since 2007, port activity diversified somewhat and increased in line with growth in Arctic mining operations in Nunavut and an expansion in supply ship reloading.
 In September 2007 the port handled its first domestic export trade, shipping 12,500 tonnes of wheat to Halifax aboard the Arctic supply ship Kathryn Spirit.
 On October 18, 2007 the port received its first import trade in seven years and the first ever from Russia, a shipment of fertilizer purchased by Farmers of North America.
 The shipment is supposed to be the beginning of an Arctic Bridge that would link Churchill with the Russian port of Murmansk.

 View of the port's facilities and grain elevators from the east.

 The port was almost entirely reliant on grain from the Canadian Wheat Board (CWB) for its viability.
 Wheat accounted for 90 per cent of all traffic through the port.
 According to a November 6, 2008 press release, the CWB shipped 424,000 tons of western Canadian wheat through the port of Churchill during the 2008 shipping season.
 The first wheat left port on August 8, and the last of 15 freighters left on October 20.
 Exporting prairie wheat through Churchill saves Canadian farmers money on transportation in terms of rail-freight costs and avoiding Saint Lawrence Seaway charges, but the operating profits to the private company operating the port were highly dependent on the monopoly rates and rules implemented by the CWB.
 The CWB incentivized shipments via the port through the use of its Churchill Storage Program which paid farmers to retain grain on-farm for later movement through the port.
 Because the Churchill shipping season begins before the new wheat crop is harvested each summer, the Storage Program helped ensure adequate volumes of grain are available for export by bringing in grain saved from the year before.

 The port of Churchill exported 710000 tonnes of grain in 1977, 621,000 tonnes in 2007, and 529,000 tonnes in 2009.
 Shipments continued to decline, falling to 432434 tonnes in 2012 and plummeting to 186000 tonnes in 2015.
 Port operations ceased in August 2016.